 Most of the deaths associated with skin cancer are preventable.
 It is therefore important to detect these cancers early, since the earlier a skin cancer is detected the easier it is to cure.

-We recommend regular skin cancer checks, particularly for people who spend a lot of time in the sun.
+Your doctor recommends regular skin cancer checks, particularly for people who spend a lot of time in the sun.
 Although skin cancers mostly appear on the face, head, back and upper limbs, they can appear anywhere on the body.
-A skin check takes approximately 15 minutes and involves a thorough examination of your body.
+A skin check takes approximately 15 minutes and involves a thorough examination of your body by your doctor.